Sergih28/groc/docs/decisions/0010-change-hosting.md

-# Decision: Transition from Github Pagese to Vercel
+# Decision: Transition from Github Pages to Vercel

 ## Context and Problem Statement